 JOHN HOCKENBERRY: Do you think the science is being hyped on global warming?

 JOHN HOCKENBERRY: [voice-over] Armed with that conviction, this team of skilled political messengers and contrarians has certainly changed the game.
 In just four years, the number of Americans who agree global warming is manmade has dropped to about half.
 It’s a message that is inspiring a new generation of skeptics.

-CONFERENCE GOER: I would like to (INAUDIBLE) these scientists who came and talked and have dedicated their lives to debunking this fallacy, so to speak.
+CONFERENCE GOER: I would like to really listen to these scientists who came and talked and have dedicated their lives to debunking this fallacy, so to speak.